Profex993/Profexs-Warzone/README.md

 <h2>Hosting Own Servers</h2>

 Hosting Your Own Server is Very Easy.
-The Jar Aplication Can be Downloaded on This Page. <br>
+The Jar Application Can be Downloaded on This Page. <br>
 Server is Easy to Set Up.<br>
 The Server Will Ask You to Select a Port on Which You Want to Run the Server. <br>
 <strong>A FireWall Rule Might be Needed for This Port.</strong> <br>
-The Server has its Console in Which The Hoster Can Use Commands, Available Commands Can Be Found By Typing in  ```help```.
+The Server has its Console in Which The Host Can Use Commands, Available Commands Can Be Found By Typing in  ```help```.

 <h2>Credit</h2>